Best practices for securing PaaS web and mobile applications using Azure Storage

 - The permissions granted by the SAS.
 For example, a SAS on a blob might grant a user read and write permissions to that blob, but not delete permissions.

 - An optional IP address or range of IP addresses from which Azure Storage accepts the SAS.
 For example, you might specify a range of IP addresses belonging to your organization.
 This provides another measure of security for your SAS.

 - The protocol over which Azure Storage accepts the SAS.
 You can use this optional parameter to restrict access to clients using HTTPS.

 SAS allows you to share content the way you want to share it without giving away your storage account keys.
 Always using SAS in your application is a secure way to share your storage resources without compromising your storage account keys.

 To learn more about shared access signature, see Using shared access signatures.

 Use Azure role-based access control

 Another way to manage access is to use Azure role-based access control (Azure RBAC).
 With Azure RBAC, you focus on giving employees the exact permissions they need, based on the need to know and least privilege security principles.
 Too many permissions can expose an account to attackers.
 Too few permissions means that employees can't get their work done efficiently.
 Azure RBAC helps address this problem by offering fine-grained access management for Azure.
-This is imperative for organizations that want to enforce security policies for data access.
+Access control is imperative for organizations that want to enforce security policies for data access.

 You can use Azure built-in roles in Azure to assign privileges to users.
 For example, use Storage Account Contributor for cloud operators that need to manage storage accounts and Classic Storage Account Contributor role to manage classic storage accounts.
-For cloud operators that need to manage VMs but not the virtual network or storage account to which they are connected, you can add them to the Virtual Machine Contributor role.
+For cloud operators that need to manage VMs but not the virtual network or storage account to which they're connected, you can add them to the Virtual Machine Contributor role.

 To learn more about Azure RBAC see: